 When I first started writing this post in my head, before I had posted it on my blog, Linda Kruschke’s Blog, back in 2009, in my head the title was “Love Is an Action Verb.”
-But as I thought more about it I realized there is more than one kind of love, and that love AS as action verb was just one – and in my opinion the best – form of love.
+But as I thought more about it I realized there is more than one kind of love, and that love AS as an action verb was just one – and in my opinion the best – form of love.

 Four Kinds of Love

-In our impoverished English language we use the word love in many different ways.
-I love my spouse, I love my dog, I love chocolate, I love my new shoes, I loved that movie I watched last night, I love God.
+In our impoverished English language, we use the word love in many different ways.
+I love my spouse, I love my dog, I love chocolate, I love my new shoes, I loved that movie I watched last night, and I love God.
 Surely we don’t have the same feelings about all of these things, yet we use the same word.
-In the parts of the Bible that were originally written in Greek, there are four different Greek words that we translate love:
+In the parts of the Bible that were originally written in Greek, there are four different Greek words that we translate as love:

 - Storge – refers to the love that is felt between family members and close relatives.

 - Philia – refers to the love that is between friends.